top of page

 In many communities in rural Africa, the vast majority of local people have no opportunity to support themselves except through small-scale, subsistence farming.
 In an environment that must support an increasing human population as well as that of a healthy elephant population, this dependence upon small-scale farming as a sole livelihood strategy forces people and elephants to directly compete with one another for things like space, and water.
-The human population around Ruaha National Park and at the headwaters of the Great Ruaha River, increased more than five fold, in the last seventy five years.
-The increased demand for water resources to support agriculture upstream is a primary contributor to the annual drying of the Great Ruaha River, which forces elephants, to leave the protected area in search of water.

 By facing these challenges in a thoughtful way, we facilitate the development of alternative livelihood strategies for local people that depend upon the persistence of elephants, rather than on their extermination.